TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 ### `AuroraService.FixedRateTick(deltaTime: number, worldStepId: number)`

-This event is fired (presumably) when the `worldStepId` changes.
+This event is the same as `RunService.FixedHeartbeat`, but provides an additional parameter called `worldStepId`.
-`deltaTime` should be a constant number, while the `worldStepId` increases.

 ### `AuroraService.Misprediction(worldStepId: number, mispredictedInstances: {Instance})`

-This event is fired when a misprediction occurs on certain `Instance`(s).
-This happens when there's a mismatch between the client and the server's prediction on an `Instance`'s physics.
+This event is the same as `RunService.Misprediction`, and is fired when a misprediction occurs on certain `Instance`(s).
+This happens when there's a mismatch between the client and the server's position on an `Instance`'s physics and movement.

 ### `AuroraService.Rollback(worldStepId: number)`